IBM Monochrome Display Adapter: Use

-The MDA was released alongside the IBM Color Graphics Adapter, and in fact could be installed alongside the CGA in the same computer.
-A command included with PC DOS permitted switching the primary display between the CGA and MDA cards.
+The MDA was released alongside the IBM Color Graphics Adapter, and can be installed alongside the CGA in the same computer.
+A command included with PC DOS permits switching the primary display between the CGA and MDA cards.
+Some software like Lotus 1-2-3 supports using both cards at the same time.

 Because of the lack of pixel-addressable graphics, MDA owners were unable to play PC games released with graphics support.
 However, textmode games were released for the PC (including text adventures) and at least one game, IBM's One Hundred And One Monochrome Mazes, requires MDA.
 Box-drawing characters made the production of rudimentary graphics practical for early PC game titles, including BBS door games or titles such as Castle Adventure.

 Another use for the MDA was as a secondary display for debugging.
 Applications like SoftICE and the Windows debugger permitted the simultaneous use of an MDA and another graphics card, with the MDA displaying a debugger interface while the other card was showing the primary display.

 Disadvantage

 A typical 8-bit monochrome card could turn the 16-bit 8 MHz ISA bus into an 8-bit 4 MHz PC bus, which resulted in having the bus bandwidth cut by up to 75%.
 If the monochrome card was added to the PC as a second card besides a normal VGA card for debugging purposes, this resulted in slow VGA performance.
-Microsoft recommended in its "Writing HOT Games for Microsoft® Windows™ The Microsoft Game Developers’ Handbook" to remove the monochrome card in such a setup for maximum speed of the VGA card.
+Microsoft recommended in its Writing HOT Games for Microsoft Windows (1994) to remove the monochrome card in such a setup for maximum speed of the VGA card.

 Reception

 The author of an internal IBM publication stated in October 1981 that he had planned to purchase the CGA adapter but changed his mind after seeing its poor display quality.
 Describing MDA as beautiful, he observed that "you stare at text a whole lot more than you stare at color graphics".
 MDA was more popular than CGA for business applications.
 The higher resolution of MDA's text and inclusion of a printer port made it more appealing for the business applications that were the focus of the original PC.
 However, dissatisfaction with its limitations quickly led to third parties releasing competing hardware.

 A well known example was the Hercules Graphics Card.
 Introduced in 1982, it offered both an MDA-compatible high resolution text mode and a monochrome graphics mode.
 The founder of Hercules Computer Technology, Van Suwannukul, created the Hercules Graphics Card so that he could work on his doctoral thesis on an IBM PC using the Thai alphabet, which was impossible at the low resolution of CGA or the fixed character set of MDA.
-It could address individual pixels, and displayed a black and white picture of 720×348 pixels.
+It could address individual pixels, and displayed a black and white picture of 720 × 348 pixels.
 This resolution was superior to the CGA card, yet offered pixel-addressable graphics, so despite lacking color capability, the Hercules adapter's offer of high resolution bitmap graphics combined with MDA-grade text quality made it a popular choice, which was even shipped with many clones.